swiftlang/swift-llbuild/docs/buildsystem.rst

 * File Nodes: A node is by default assumed to represent a path in the filesystem with the same name as the node.

-* Directory Nodes: A node ending with "/" is assumed to represent a *directory tree*, not an individual file.
+* Directory Tree Nodes: A node ending with "/" is assumed to represent a *directory tree*, not an individual file.
 The node's value will be a signature of the recursive contents of the entire directory tree at that path, and any changes to any part of the directory structure will causes commands taking it as an input to rerun.

   For example, in the following build file fragment ``C1`` uses a directory node because the task is doing a recursive copy of the input directory::